-The Leica M9 and the Leica M (Typ 262) are two enthusiast cameras that were revealed to the public, respectively, in September 2009 and November 2015.
+The Leica M9 and the Leica M (Typ 262) are two enthusiast cameras that were announced, respectively, in September 2009 and November 2015.
 Both the M9 and the M Typ 262 are rangefinder-style mirrorless cameras that are equipped with a full frame sensor.
 The M9 has a resolution of 18.1 megapixel, whereas the M Typ 262 provides 23.7 MP.

-An illustration of the physical size and weight of the Leica M9 and the Leica M Typ 262 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The physical size and weight of the Leica M9 and the Leica M Typ 262 are illustrated in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M9 – represents the basis for the calculations across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M9 – represents 100 percent across all the size and weight measures).

 In this particular case, the Leica M9 and the Leica M Typ 262 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the M Typ 262 is markedly heavier (16 percent) than the M9.
 It is noteworthy in this context that the M Typ 262 is splash and dust-proof, while the M9 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Leica M Lens Catalog.